Keeping fit in your 50s

 Stay fit, healthy and strong

 Our 40s are the new 20s; our 50s are the new 30s.
 And it can be true.
 We’re lucky – modern medicine is helping us to live longer and it means we have more time to enjoy life!
 To ensure we’re living to the max, we need to be our healthiest self and in the best possible shape as we age.
 And it’s more important now than ever before.
-According to the Royal Australian College of General Practitioners, if current trends continue, 70 per cent of our population may be overweight or obese by 2025.
+According to the Royal Australian College of General Practitioners, if current trends continue, 70 per cent of our population may have overweight or obesity by 2025.
 But, by adapting to the natural changes that occur in your body with each passing birthday (which often become more apparent once you hit the big 4-0), this trend can be reversed.

 A better sense of self-worth and wellbeing